Introduction to Azure Data Studio

 SQL is the easy coding to be used that can be used with IntelliSense so that the codes will be automatically filled in the query editor for known commands.

-Smart SQL snippets are available in Data Studio where also we can customize the SQL snippets based on our requirements.
-This feature enables developers to use customized code in their projects and use the same across the account if needed.
-Same feature of IntelliSense will make Data Studio project the code snippets to developers and separate settings is not needed.
-It also shows information pertaining to each query.
+Smart SQL snippets are available in Data Studio, where also we can customize the SQL snippets based on our requirements.
+This feature enables developers to use customized code in their projects and use it across the account if needed.
+The same feature of IntelliSense will make Data Studio project the code snippets to developers, and separate settings are not needed.
+It also shows information about each query.

-We can customize the dashboards which makes monitoring easy for users.
-Performance can be checked and if there is any bottleneck query, we can figure out the same from the dashboard in the application.
-Several widgets are also available in the application to make the query run faster if there is a slowdown due to several other queries in the same page of Data Studio.
+We can customize the dashboards, which makes monitoring easy for users.
+Performance can be checked, and if there is any bottleneck query, we can figure out the same from the dashboard in the application.
+Several widgets are also available in the application to make the query run faster if there is a slowdown due to several other queries on the same page of Data Studio.

-We can connect with various server groups so that easy transmission of data occurs within the environment.
-All the information regarding the databases and projects can be collected from the server groups.
-Integrated terminal can also be used so that bash or ssh commands can be used.
+We can connect with various server groups to easily transmit data within the environment.
+The server groups can collect all the information regarding the databases and projects.
+You can also use the integrated terminal to execute bash or ssh commands.

 Conclusion

 We have SQL Server Management Studio to run SQL queries and manage the databases.
-But, Azure Data Studio gives the provision of using any language or even power shell to manage the database and write codes based on our requirements.
+But Azure Data Studio provides any language or even a power shell to manage the database and write codes based on our requirements.
 We can use Data Studio for improved performance as well.

 Recommended Articles